bambooforest/IntroDataScience_Fall_2022/1_introduction/README.md

 Pro-tip: when you initially create a [GitHub repository](https://docs.github.com/en/get-started/quickstart/create-a-repo), if you check the appropriate settings, an empty `README.md` file is created for you.
 Go ahead and [edit](https://docs.github.com/en/repositories/working-with-files/managing-files/editing-files) it.

-## Uploading files to GitHub
+## Uploading files to GitHub (beginner)

 The most basic way to upload files to GitHub is through the browser by clicking the `Upload files` button and dragging the file into the browser window, when prompted:

 ![Upload to GitHub.](upload.png)

-## Accesing GitHub with RStudio
+## Accesing GitHub with RStudio (advanced)

-You can access your GitHub repository from within RStudio by using Git in RStudio.
+For advanced users, you can access your GitHub repository from within RStudio by using Git in RStudio.

 If you have not yet cloned your repository, follow these steps: